 • Call 311 or find a cooling center in New York City during a heat wave.
 Sign up for NotifyNYC to get most up to date climate information.

-• During heat waves, opening windows is not enough to keep cool and you should find a safe air-conditioned space.
+• During heat waves, using a fan or opening windows is not enough to keep cool and you should find a safe air-conditioned space.

 Be A Buddy: Help Those at Risk